PowerCodersOrg/powercoders.org/site/content/participant/_index.md

     In the meantime, we strongly encourage you to keep practicing your coding and language skills.
-We recommend the following resources:
+We recommend the following (free) resources:

     **Learn digital skills**